dsmsuite/dsmsuite.github.io/index.md

 # Why we fail

-Although the impact of poor dependencies is well known, many projects are still struggling with it.
+Although the impact of dependencies is well known, many projects are still struggling with poor dependencies.
 This can have one of the following reasons:

 **Human**
+* Lack awareness and education of developer
 * Consistent high project pressure will lead to accumulation of technical debt and will hurt productivity

 **Architecture Control**